 Internal Injuries & Damages Claims

 Internal bleeding injuries are common in serious Arizona auto accidents.
-Not only do internal injuries cause excruciating pain for victims, the treatment of these types of injuries can become costly.
-When your internal injuries were caused by the actions or negligence of another person, we dont believe that you should have to pay for their carelessness.
+Not only do internal injuries cause excruciating pain for victims, but the treatment of these types of injuries can also become costly.
+When your internal injuries were caused by the actions or negligence of another person, we do not believe that you should have to pay for their carelessness.
 At Phillips Law Group, we work tirelessly on behalf of Phoenix injury victims.

 To begin exploring your legal options after suffering internal injuries, simply complete the Free Case Review form to the right.

 Internal injuries are almost always caused by some sort of impact on the body.
 Surprisingly, however, varying amounts of force can result in internal injuries.

 It is safe to assume that most people understand that blunt trauma can inflict serious injuries on the body, including internal injuries.
 If blunt force is involved, the outside of the body may not always suffer damage, but enough compression can result in damage to internal organs and cause bleeding internally.

 If the force of impact is hard enough, the capsule or lining of an organ can be torn.
 Depending on the injured organ, there can be serious complications.
 If the spleen or liver is compressed by the force and causes internal bleeding, the bleeding can spill into space in the abdominal cavity that contains abdominal organs.
 If the injury occurs near the kidneys, retroperitoneal bleeding can occur.

 Deceleration trauma can cause organs in the body to shift.
 This can result in tearing blood vessels away from an organ, resulting in bleeding.
 Deceleration trauma is usually responsible for intracranial bleeding, such as epidural or subdural hematomas.